 If the employee, in person or by certified mail, return receipt requested, requests a second confirmatory test, identifies an approved laboratory to conduct the test, and pays the District the fee for the test within seven days from the date the District mails by certified mail, return receipt requested, the written notice to the employee of the employee's right to request a test, a second confirmatory test will be conducted at the laboratory chosen by the employee.
-The results of the second confirmatory test will be reported to the medical review officer who reviewed the initial confirmatory test results and the medical review officer will review the results and issue a report to the District on whether the results of the second confirmatory test confirmed the initial confirmatory test as to the presence of a specific drug or alcohol.
-If the results of the second test do not confirm the results of the initial confirmatory test, the District will reimburse the employee for the fee paid by the employee for the second test and the initial confirmatory test will not be considered a confirmed positive drug or alcohol test for purposes of taking disciplinary action.
+The results of the second confirmatory test will be reported to the medical review officer who reviewed the initial confirmatory test results and the medical review officer will review the results and issue a report to the District on whether the results of the second confirmatory test do not confirm the results of the initial confirmatory test, the District will reimburse the employee for the fee paid by the employee for the second test and the initial confirmatory test will not be considered a confirmed positive drug or alcohol test for purposes of taking disciplinary action.